Elangavi28/Customer_behavior_analysis/README.md

 ### 4. SQL Analysis

-* Loaded cleaned data into MySQL Server
+* Loaded cleaned data into MySQL
 * Wrote optimized SQL queries to answer business questions
 * Used:
   * GROUP BY & HAVING